 10% Laboratory Report 1: Students will work in pairs and learn to program in SuperLab.
 Each student will submit via Learn's electronic dropbox, a program that they have created using SuperLab, along with an excel workbook containing both raw and analyzed response time and error data.
+Part of Lab 1 will involve answering a short answer quiz on LEARN.

-10% Laboratory Report 2: Students will work in teams of 5 or 6.
-Each member of the team will record their heart rate, filter their heart rate, and record beats per minute as they play a simple (non-violent video game).
+20% Laboratory Report 2: Students will work in teams of 5 or 6.
+Each member of the team will record their heart rate, filter their heart rate, and record beats per minute as they play a simple (non-violent) video game.
 Using Powerlab and "LabChart" software students will then learn to analyze their heart rate and graph the results in Excel.
-In addition they will record inter-beat intervals of a participant anticipating a burst of white noise.
-Finally they will write up an APA-formatted Method Section outlining the apparati and procedures used in the video game study.
-Each student will submit via electronic dropbox on Learn their LabChart, excel files, and method section.
+Then each team member will write up their own individual APA-formatted Method Section outlining the apparati and procedures used in the video game study.
+Finally, they will analyse the data on the vagal tone changes of a person (me!) at rest, and under mental stress.
+Files for the video game (Chart and Excel), word files for the method section, and excel files for the vagal tone analysis will be submitted via the electronic dropbox on Learn.

 10% Laboratory Report 3: Students will work in teams of 5 or 6.
 Using Powerlab and LabChart software students will record Skin Conductance Responses for an experiment involving an illusion involving a distortion of body schema (the "rubber hand" illusion).
-Each student will submit via electronic dropbox on Learn, the LabChart files which they recorded and an excel file summarizing their results.
+Each student will submit via the electronic dropbox on Learn, the LabChart files which they recorded and an excel file summarizing their results.
+They will also complete a short-answer quiz as part of this lab.

 20% Laboratory Report 4: Students will learn more complex data analytic techniques involving analyzing the physiological responses of people playing on a slot machine simulator.
-Students will learn how to analyze event-related individual psychophysical responses to wins, losses, and a special type of slot-machine loss called a "near miss".
+Students will learn how to analyze event-related individual psychophysical and behavioural responses to wins, losses, and a special type of slot-machine loss called a "near miss".
 Each student will submit via Learn's electronic dropbox the LabChart files they analysed and an excel file with the relevant data analyses.

-Final Report - Worth 50% of student's mark.
+Final Report - Worth 40% of student's mark.

 Students will work in pairs or teams of three.
-Each student will create an experiment in SuperLab, interface the experiment with Powerlab (the psychophysiological data acquisition system), collect sample data using either electrocardiogram variables (heart rate, inter-beat intervals), or skin conductance as the dependent variables, and analyse these data.
+Teams will create an experiment (typically in SuperLab), interface the experiment with Powerlab (the psychophysiological data acquisition system), collect sample data using either electrocardiogram variables (heart rate, inter-beat intervals, vagal tone), or skin conductance changes as the dependent variables, and analyse these data.
 Each student will: write a 250 word abstract, write a brief (4 page double spaced) introduction summarizing research on their topic, write a 3-4 page method section, write a 2-page results section summarizing their findings, and a 4-page discussion, followed by references in APA format.
-Before conducting their experiments all projects must be approved by Dr. Dixon or by the T.A.
+Before conducting the experiment, all projects must be approved by Dr. Dixon or by the T.A.
 A one-page proposal must be submitted via electronic dropbox for approval prior to any programming or data collection.
-This proposal is due on Mar 9th.
-The final lab report is due in the exam period on April 18th and must be submitted via electronic dropbox.
+This proposal is due on July 10th.
+The final lab report is due in the exam period on August 11th and must be submitted via electronic dropbox.

 A note on collaboration.
-Although team members should consult with one another, agree on a project, and work together on this project, each individual student will submit their own proposal and their own final report about their agreed-upon project.
+Although team members should consult with one another, agree on a final project, and work together on this project, each individual student will submit their own final report about their agreed-upon project.